Blackmamoth/Simple-Profiler/README.md

 1. Create a `.env` file in the root of client and server directory.

-2. Add the following environment variables to the `.env` file for node:
+2. Add the following environment variables to the `.env` file for node server:

    ```python
     MONGO_URI = your_mongodb_uri